Ricardo Sendra: Geylang International

-Sendra was handed a trial with S.League side, Geylang International FC and played in a pre-season friendly against the Singapore U-22.
+Sendra was handed a trial with S.League side, Geylang International and played in a pre-season friendly against the Singapore U22.
 After signing for Geylang, he featured for them in friendlies in Malaysia and Thailand.
 He had a slow start to the season, making only one appearance in the Eagles' first four games due to a small injury.
 However, in Geylang's 5th game of the season, Sendra was handed his first start of the season.
 He finally completed his first competitive 90 minutes for the Eagles and injected much needed creativity in the final third in a 2–0 win over the Garena Young Lions.

 Perseru Serui

-Sendra did not continue with Geylang and decided to accept a lucrative offer from Indonesian 1st tier team Perseru Serui.
+Sendra decided not to continue with GeylangVInternational and decided to accept a lucrative offer from Indonesian Liga 1 club Perseru Serui.
 He only completed two months with the team and left after economic conditions were not satisfied by Perseru.
 As a consequence Ricardo could not sign for any other team in Indonesia and had to settle training with other players without a team for a few months until he accepted an offer to play again in Spain 3rd division team Inter Ibiza CD.